RyanVanDijck/Year2_Team_Copy/MVP/TeamEffortLog.md

 *  Description:  Add my name to "HelloWorld" file to show that I can edit the file.
 *  Time: 1 minute

-*2*
-Task: Translate user requirements.
+**Task: Translate user requirements.**

-URL:
+*  URL:

-Description:  To understand the user requirements in order to create basic tasks
+*  Description:  To understand the user requirements in order to create basic tasks

-Time: 1 hour
+*  Time: 1 hour

 ###  Sprint 3 (University Week 5):
 ###  Sprint 4 (University Week 6):